dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 She took a moment.
 The waiter brought my lemonade.
 Neither of us drank a sip.

 After a time she said, “Is that what people have been telling you?”
 She spoke like she knew they hadn’t.
-It was my reason, but no one had responded to the big Question with anything about Linda Groupon.

 “No. When I can get them to talk to me, they want to paint their houses whatever color they like without laws getting in the way,” I huffed.
-That one was common, but so petty.
 “They talk about which foods from back home aren’t the same in Florida.
 They talk about getting their families to visit.
 Did you know there’s a law about that?”

-She nodded, not losing an ounce of condescension.
+She nodded, not shedding an ounce of condescension.
 But it suited her.
 It always had.

 “Yes.
 In a lot of ways Seahaven Island is a gated community.
 That’s why folks like it here.
 It’s honest and safe,” she assured me.